Power Tools Market Size and Share

 Key Report Takeaways

-• By mode of operation, electric tools led with 63.45% revenue share in 2024, and cordless variants inside this category are clocking the fastest 7.5% CAGR through 2030.
+By mode of operation, electric tools led with 63.45% revenue share of 2024 in the power tools market, and cordless variants inside this category are clocking the fastest 7.5% CAGR through 2030.

-• By sales channel, offline distribution held 79.88% share in 2024; online platforms exhibit a 10.1% CAGR as manufacturers push direct-to-consumer strategies.
+By sales channel, offline distribution held 79.88% share of 2024 in the power tools market; online platforms exhibit a 10.1% CAGR as manufacturers push direct-to-consumer strategies.

 Segment Analysis